chaoticgd/wrench/docs/format_spec.md

 - Bounding spheres are now stored as regular 4D vectors, so the "redius" key is now "w".
 - Renamed moby instance fields that were in the form "rac23.unknown_%d" to "rac23_unknown_%d".
 - Renamed light trigger field "light_index" to just "light" (since it's an ID).

+## Version 5

+- Store the global pvar, gc_88_dl_6c and the parts of gc_80_dl_64 as a JSON array of strings storing hex-encoded data, instead of as a JSON array of 8-bit unsigned integers.